cyverse-archive/DE/services/terrain/doc/endpoints/app-metadata.md

 Secured Endpoint: POST /admin/tools

 Delegates to apps: POST /admin/tools

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

+## Deleting Tools

+Secured Endpoint: DELETE /admin/tools/{tool-id}

+Delegates to apps: DELETE /admin/tools/{tool-id}

+This endpoint is a passthrough to the apps endpoint using the same path.
+Please see the apps service documentation for more information.